vekatze/neut/book/src/commands.md

 }
 ```

-and execute the following command:
+Then, execute the following command:

 ```sh
 neut zen path/to/some-file.nt # => (the result of `foo(10)` is printed)